lewhitley/ChristmasLights/README.md

 ### Add the ability for the window to record scores

 This will allow a user to compare their scores and see whether they are getting faster.
 I would need to store time data for each game in the session to render to the user.

+### Change timer to a countdown

+Gives users 3 minutes to complete the game.
+If the game isn't completed in the given time, a bag of coal appears and tells the player that they've lost.